 With G Suite: Google's updated Hangouts with two new features: Hangouts Meet, and Hangouts Chat.
 Hangouts Meet lets you have video conferences with up to 30 people using only a shared link, without the need for external participants to sign-in or download any plugins.
 Hangouts Chat is its mobile app for chatting with colleagues, which creates virtual chat rooms to talk about projects, letting you attach files and folders from G Suite within chats for more seamless communication.

 Google's storage center is the place for team collaboration and file sharing, revolutionizing real-time collaboration in Sheets, Docs, and Slides.

-Without G Suite: 15GB of combined storage with Gmail and Drive.
+Without G Suite: You get 15GB of combined storage with Gmail and Drive.
 You can categorize files in folders and use the star or search feature for quick access to any file.
 You can also share files with colleagues for editing or collaboration purposes simply using their email address.

-With G Suite: 30GB of storage, with the option to upgrade to unlimited storage for $10 a month per user.
+With G Suite: You get 30GB of storage, with the option to upgrade to unlimited storage for $10 a month per user.
 If you're planning to use Google Drive for small business, another expected feature still in beta is Team Drive, which will let teams have one centralized drive where they can all access docs, instead of having to provide permissions for each individual doc or folder.

 G Suite gets smarter

 Along with its rebranding as G Suite last year, Google's also added some pretty powerful machine-learning capabilities to its slew of GSuite apps like Docs, Sheets, and Calendar.